 Don’t take it to the other extreme – “I attach my CV for your consideration” doesn't constitute a cover letter.
 “In contrast to Western markets, too many applicants in Asia use the cover letter just to enclose their CV, with less emphasis on convincing the hiring manager about their application,” says Matthieu Imbert-Bouchard, managing director of recruiters Robert Half in Singapore.

 Don’t introduce yourself in your cover letter

 Too many candidates in Asia write cover letters as though they are a general introduction to themselves and their career – a friendly “hello” to a recruiter.
-“Forget the introduction – the cover letter should instead address why you’d be right for the role,” says Stanley Teo, a director at Profile Search & Selection in Singapore.
+“Forget the introduction – the cover letter should instead address why you’d be right for the role,” says Stanley Teo, a managing director at Profile Search & Selection in Singapore.